dustinpfister/blog_posts/_posts/js-javascript-mouse.md

 ### 7.3 - On pointer move event and the touch action css property

-When it comes to using the pointer move event for the first time you might run into [a problem compared to the touch move event when the pointer device is a touch device](https://stackoverflow.com/questions/48124372/pointermove-event-not-working-with-touch-why-not) rather than a mouse.
+The pointer move event then works just fine when it comes to using a mouse as I get more or less the same effect as I have come to expect from the mouse move event.
+However when it comes to using the pointer move event for the first time you might run into [a problem compared to the touch move event when the pointer device is a touch device](https://stackoverflow.com/questions/48124372/pointermove-event-not-working-with-touch-why-not) rather than a mouse.
+One way to address this problem would be to use the [touch action css property](https://developer.mozilla.org/en-US/docs/Web/CSS/touch-action) and be sure to set it to none for the node that one is attaching to for the pointer move event.

 ```html
 <html>